thomasgtaylor/how.wtf/content/post/2023-04-06-check-for-valid-json-string-or-file-with-jq.md

 ---
-title: Check for valid json string or file with jq
-date: 2023-04-06T21:30:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-04-06 21:30:00-04:00
 description: How to validate if a string or file is valid json with jq
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Check for valid json string or file with jq
 ---

 Verifying if a string or file is valid json is easy with `jq`.